canonical/vanilla-framework/templates/docs/settings/table-layout.md

 Two utility classes are generated to allow overriding if necessary:

-- `u-table-layout--auto` sets a table and its descendant tables to `table-layout: auto`.
+- `u-table-layout--auto` sets the table or any descendant tables of the element it's put on to `table-layout: auto`.
-- `u-table-layout--fixed` sets a table and its descendant tables to `table-layout: fixed`.
+- `u-table-layout--fixed` sets the table or any descendant tables of the element it's put on to `table-layout: fixed`.

 <div class="embedded-example"><a href="/docs/examples/utilities/table-layout/table-layout-auto" class="js-example" data-height="120">
 View example of the automatic table layout